-Many of these third-party sellers are considered “unauthorized” because they are buying and reselling a brand’s product without permission.
+Many consider third-party sellers “unauthorized” because they buy and resell a brand’s product without permission.
 Unauthorized sellers have not established official relationships with the company whose products they are reselling.
-Though unauthorized sellers are sometimes viewed as “harmless”, often they pose a problem for brands.
+Though many views unauthorized sellers as “harmless”, often they pose a problem for brands.
 Most obviously, they cut into a brand’s sales.
-Secondly, their motive is to move products, not to create a positive user experience and brand image.
+Secondly, their motive is to move products, not create a positive user experience and brand image.
 Because of these conflicting motives, unauthorized sellers can damage a brand’s reputation.
-Finally, brands can get caught in a race to the bottom by constantly lowering their product price in order to match these resellers and take back the buy box.
+Finally, brands can get caught in a price war against resellers and take back the buy box.

 Three Common Types of Unauthorized Sellers and How to Stop Them

-This issue can be solved by putting a wholesale dealer agreement in place.
-It is important that this agreement includes explicit language about your Amazon resell and pricing policies.
+One can solve the issue by putting a wholesale dealer agreement in place.
+Including explicit language in the contract about your Amazon resell, and pricing procedures is essential.
 It is also important to continually monitor and enforce the policy with your distributors.

 Reseller Purchasing from a Distributor

-To stop resellers who are purchasing from a distributor, trace back the seller and find the distributor.
+To stop resellers from purchasing from a distributor, trace back the seller and find the distributor.
 Then issue an explicit distributor agreement.

 Reseller Selling Expired or Counterfeit Products

 If you suspect counterfeit or expired products are being sold as your brand on Amazon, you can place some test buys.
-If the products are non-genuine as suspected (which could mean they are counterfeit, expired, have severely outdated packaging, etc) then you can file a claim with Amazon.
+If the products are non-genuine (which could mean they are counterfeit, expired, have severely outdated packaging, etc), you can file a claim with Amazon.
 In these cases, Amazon will take action to resolve the issue.
 Hear lawyer Mark Rosenberg go into more detail on what can be considered a non-genuine product here.